Toronto Internet

 How Much Speed Do You Actually Need?

 Upload speed matters too.
-If you work from home, do video calls, or upload large files, pay attention to upload speed.
-Fibre providers like Bell and Beanfield offer symmetrical uploads.
-Cable providers (Rogers, oxio, TekSavvy on cable) have much lower upload speeds.
-Learn more about the differences between fibre, cable, and other connection types.
+If you work from home, use video calls, or upload large files, fibre is usually better than cable.
+Bell and Beanfield can offer fast uploads where true fibre is available.
+Cable providers can be fast for downloads but are usually much lower for uploads.
+Learn more about fibre, cable, DSL, 5G, and satellite internet in Canada.

-Slow internet is not always a speed problem.
-Before upgrading your plan, check whether the issue is actually your WiFi setup.
-Router placement, old hardware, and interference can all cause slowdowns even on a fast plan.
-Read our guides on why your internet might be slow, mesh WiFi vs extenders vs routers, and the difference between modems, routers, and gateways.
-You can also run a speed test to check your actual performance.
+Slow internet is not always a plan problem.
+Before you upgrade, test with ethernet if you can.
+If the wired speed looks fine but WiFi is slow, your router placement or building layout may be the real issue.
+Read our guides on why your internet might be slow, mesh WiFi vs extenders vs routers, and modems, routers, and gateways.
+You can also run a speed test.

 Before You Switch: A Quick Checklist

-• Confirm the regular monthly price after any promotional period ends
+• Ask for the regular monthly price after any promotion ends

-• If you are in a condo or apartment, ask building management which providers have been wired into your building
+• If you are in a condo or apartment, ask building management which providers are already wired in

-• Use our internet cost calculator to compare total costs over 12 or 24 months
+• Use our internet cost calculator to compare the total cost over one or two years

 Frequently Asked Questions